-Did you know that Python is one of the most in-demand languages in the industry right now?
+Did you know that the Python programming language is one of the most in-demand languages in the industry right now?

 Python is a programming language that has been around since 1991.
 Created by Guido van Rossum, it is a general-purpose language that can be used for software, apps, web development, and more, which attributes largely to the foothold it has managed to gain in development.
 It is also a high-level, interpreted language, meaning it is far from machine code (thus more human-readable) and executed freely at runtime, making it an easy language to work with and alter on the go.